NikolasLyons/NikolasLyons/README.md

 ### Hi there 💪🏾

-My name is Nik Lyons and i am currently working on finishing my full-stack Software developer certificate.
-I enjoy a challenege that forces m,e to thing outside of the box to find a solution.My people skill is great and i love metting and interacting with people everyday.
-Making conversation come naturally to me and its easy for me connect with someone.
-Im a huge into sports especcially football.I grew up playing and watching it and it will forever be engraved in my life🏈
+My name is Nik Lyons and I am currently a Full-stack Software Developer.
+I enjoy a challenege that forces me to think outside of the box to find a solution.
+I am very personable and love metting and interacting with people everyday.
+Making conversation comes naturally to me and its easy for me connect with someone.
+Im a huge into sports especcially football.
+I grew up playing and watching it and it will forever be engraved in my life🏈

--- 🎓  I graduated from The College of Idaho with a bachalers degree in Exercise Physiology. i also have 3 minors: Espanol, history and coaching.
+-- 🎓  I graduated from The College of Idaho with a bachalers degree in Exercise Physiology.
+I also have 3 minors: Spanish, History and Coaching.

--- 🌱 I’m currently learning MVC and Relationships between different data types
+-- 🌱 I’m currently using React, Vue, C#, and Node.Js

--- 👯 I’m looking to expand my knowledge in the tech industry and learn as much as i can as a softwear developer.
+-- 👯 I’m looking to expand my knowledge in the tech industry and learn as much as I can as a softwear developer.

 -- 📫 How to reach me on the following platforms:
 -LinkedIn: www.linkedin.com/in/nik-lyons-9b3a37194
 -Email: nikolas.lyons23@gmail.com

---⚡️ Fun facts: I used to be a kid Model in Calinfronia.
+--⚡️ Fun facts: I used to be a kid Model in California.
 I was in a Old Navy and JC Penny cataloge!!